Focus on sustainability and the environment

 In collaboration with our largest partner, Repsol Norway, we have been challenged to think new, more sustainable, and develop smarter solutions.
 Repsol is a world-leading multi-energy company with operations all over the world.
 As one of the largest energy companies, they are present throughout the value chain from exploration and production, transformation, to the development and commercialization of efficient, sustainable and competitive energy.

 Tour of Norway's goal is for all vehicles in the event to be electric during the year 2024.
-In 2021, the organization, together with our partner Polestar, will reduce the number of vehicles to a minimum in order to have the least possible impact on the environment.
-Tour of Norway has reduced the number of cars for the 2021 edition by 30%.
-During the race, 25 of the cars used will be zero-emission cars from Polestar.
+In 2023, the organization, together with our partner Skoda, will reduce the number of vehicles to a minimum in order to have the least possible impact on the environment.
+During the race, 30 of the cars used will be zero-emission cars from Skoda.

 Tour of Norway extends over a large geographical area.
 With our large geographical area, there is therefore a strong focus on waste management, sorting and recycling.
 It is important for us to use local suppliers, at the same time as we have a conscious relationship with the development of equipment and materials used in our events.
 Our skilled and experienced employees, hired and volunteers, work all the time so that we can reuse as much as possible in our events, year after year.